GSA/challenges-and-prizes/_challenges/1120-project-streetlamp.md

 The mission of the Commodity Futures Trading Commission’s (“CFTC”)is to promote the integrity, resilience, and vibrancy of the U.S. derivatives markets through sound regulation.
 As part of this mission, the CFTC regulates a variety of individuals and organizations.
 These include futures commission merchants, commodity pool operators, commodity trading advisors, retail foreign exchange dealers, introducing brokers, designated contract markets, foreign boards of trade, swap dealers, and other entities and individuals.
 To promote market integrity, the CFTC surveils the derivatives markets for various abuses, and holds wrongdoers accountable.

-Increasingly, fraudsters use a variety of social engineering, fake profiling and manipulative techniques to ensnare their victims.
+Increasingly, fraudsters use a variety of social engineering, fake profiling, and manipulative techniques to ensnare their victims.
 Fraud tactics regularly employ common keywords and phrases.
 With this information, there is an opportunity to utilize modern technology as a tool to augment traditional, manual efforts and to identify bad actors.

 The CFTC is vigilant to protect customers from unscrupulous fraudsters, including those operating outside the U.S. LabCFTC is launching this competition (“Project Streetlamp”) to call on innovators to utilize technology, including artificial intelligence (“AI”), and innovative approaches to detect foreign entities that should be – but are not –registered with the CFTC.
 The competition is intended to generate information that ultimately helps customers make more informed decisions about whether to trade with, or through, these unregistered foreign entities.